booz-allen-hamilton/agile-playbook/plays/5_Measurement.md

 ### Practice - Executing a strategy (e.g. multiple releases or Product Increments)

-Just as the release is based upon muliple sprints, the strategy is based on muliple releases which would comprise a roadmap.
-The burnup charts from multiple releases can show patterns to determine the long term ability to sustainably execute the strategy.
-The burnup charts can show if work is often added late in the release, or if work is removed as it will not be ready or has become irrelvant.
+Just as the release is based upon multiple sprints, the strategy is based on multiple releases which would comprise a roadmap.
+The burnup charts from multiple releases can show patterns to determine the long-term ability to sustainably execute the strategy.
+The burnup charts can show if work is often added late in the release, or if work is removed as it will not be ready or has become irrelevant.

 ## Play - Have *valuable* meetings